offconvex/offconvex.github.io/_posts/2017-06-27-unsupervised1.md

 $$\left|\Pr_{h_t : p(\cdot \mid x_t)}[\Omega] - \Pr_{h_t : q(\cdot \mid x_t)}[\Omega]\right| \leq \epsilon .$$
 The CLAIM now follows by instantiating this with the event $\Omega = $  "Classifier $\mathcal{C}$ output something different than $y_t$ given representation $h_t$ for input $x_t$", and then  relating TV distance to KL divergence using [Pinsker's inequality](https://en.wikipedia.org/wiki/Pinsker%27s_inequality), which gives $\mbox{TV}(q(h_t \mid x_t),p(h_t \mid x_t)) \leq  \sqrt{\frac{1}{2} KL(q(h_t \mid x_t) \parallel p(h_t \mid x_t))}$. *QED*

-This observation explains why solving Task A in practice does not automatically lead to  very useful representations for classification tasks (Task C): the posterior distribution has to be leartn extremely accurately, which probably didn't happen (either due to model mismatch or computational complexity).
+This observation explains why solving Task A in practice does not automatically lead to  very useful representations for classification tasks (Task C): the posterior distribution has to be learnt extremely accurately, which probably didn't happen (either due to model mismatch or computational complexity).

 ## The  link between Tasks A and C: variational methods

  As noted, distribution learning (Task A) via cross-entropy/maximum-likelihood fitting, and representation learning  (Task C) via sampling the posterior are fairly distinct.
-Why do students often conflate the two?
-Because in practice the most frequent way to solve Task A does  implicitly compute posteriors and thus also solves Task C.
+Why do students often conflate the two.
+Because in practice the most frequent way to solve Task A does  implicitly compute posteriors and thus also seems to solve Task C. (Although as noted above, the accuracy may not insufficient.)

 The generic way to learn latent variable models involves variational methods, which can be viewed as a generalization of the famous EM algorithm  ([Dempster et al. 1977](http://web.mit.edu/6.435/www/Dempster77.pdf)).